HMS Fantome (1901): Armament

 The class was armed with six 4 in/25-pdr (1 ton) quick-firing Mk III breechloaders and four 3-pounder quick-firing breechloaders, as well as several machine guns.
 Fantome had her armament reduced to two QF 3-pounders for survey work, and later increased again for patrol work during World War I.

 Construction

 HMS Fantome was laid down at Sheerness Royal Dockyard in Kent on 8 January 1900, and launched on 23 March 1901 when she was christened by Miss Kennedy, daughter of Vice-Admiral Sir William Kennedy, Commander-in-Chief, The Nore.
 She was fitted with two Niclausse boilers manufactured by Messrs Humphrys and Tennant.

 Operational history

 Fantome was commissioned at Sheerness Dockyard on 5 June 1902 by Commander Hugh Thomas Hibbert, with a complement of 113 officers and men, for service on the North America and West Indies Station.
 She arrived at the station head quarters at Halifax, Nova Scotia, on 13 October 1902, and later the same month visited the other head quarters at Bermuda, before going to Saint Lucia.
+After running ashore, a court of inquiry was reported in early 1903 to exonerate her commander as the chart which he had was wrong.